top of page

 About Apple Cider Vinegar

-Apple cider vinegar (ACV) is known for promoting digestion, powerful antimicrobial action, as a natural preservative and flavorful ingredient in cuisine.
+Apple cider vinegar (ACV) has health claims in promoting digestion.
+It's known for antimicrobial action, as a natural preservative and flavorful ingredient in cuisine.
 Making apple cider vinegar at home yields a natural product and potential to experiment with flavors.

 ACV is made by fermenting apple juices in two stages.
-The process uses specific strains of yeast and acetic acid bacteria (AAB).
-Yeast absorbs sugars and excretes ethanol, or alcohol.
-The yeast can be store bought, or wild yeast captured from the environment, especially fruit.
+The process uses wild and/or domestic strains of yeast and acetic acid bacteria (AAB).

 Cider vinegar making is not for those seeking instant gratification.
 The methods below take three or four months.